 What is Keder?

-Keder and Keder rails are used widely for advertising banners and signs.
-Durability and easy installation make our Keder ideal for this type of application.
+Capable of acting as a support system for advertising banners and signs.
+Durability and easier installation make our keder ideal for this type of application.

-Keder and Keder Rails are used frequently to secure awning fabric for smaller-scale outdoor spaces.
+Keder and extrusions rails systems secure awning fabric for smaller-scale outdoor spaces producing increased UV resistance.

 Marine

-How do I know which type of Keder I need for my project?
+Which type of Keder is best for my project?

-Style, weave, and thread weight are all factors to consider when selecting the Keder that is right for your project.
+Factors to consider when it comes to choosing the right Keder is application, strength, durability, attachment methods, Style, weave, and thread weight are all factors to consider when selecting the Keder that is right for your project.
+Our brands, Eurokeder and Kedermaker, are perfect at fabricating whatever your project may need.

 Style

-Keder can be largely separated into three main styles based on their attachment method: sewing, single-flag weldable, and double-flag weldable.
+Keder style separates into three forms based on their attachment method: sewing, single-flag weldable, and double-flag weldable.

 Sewing Keder

 Sewing flag is the simplest of the three to attach.
-The flag is is welded shut, which makes it easy to sew to a fabric panel.
-This is often a great choice for signs and banners, however it can also for larger applications such as awnings and canopies.
+Welding the flag shut, making it easy to sew to a fabric panel.
+A great choice for signs and banners, but also, for larger applications such as awnings and canopies.

 It is important to note that most sewing thread is not designed for UV-resistance and thus this is not a suitable method when durability, especially against sunlight exposure, is an important property.
 Special PTFE thread can offer long-term durability.